-Most proponents of change to the act point to workers in retail and restaurants who work long hours under titles of manager of supervisor but spend most of their working hours providing customer service or stocking shelves.
+Most proponents of change to the act point to workers in retail and restaurants who work long hours under the titles of manager of supervisor but spend most of their working hours providing customer service or stocking shelves.
 And employers are not outside the law by not paying them overtime because they fall under the “white collar” rules.

 “Some employees spend as much as 95 percent of their time at work doing clearly non-exempt work, but they are still properly classified as an exempt executive and not entitled to overtime pay under the current rules,” Conti wrote.

 And that is most often the legal sticking point for workers bringing cases against their employers, according to Ayo & Iken employment law attorney Sara Evans.
 The language defining employee titles is complex and in areas vague which calls on the employee to keep meticulous records of the work they do in order to challenge an exemption.
-Evans said easier to understand regulations will allow employees to better hold their employer accountable.
+Evans said easier-to-understand regulations will allow employees to better hold their employer accountable.

 “Some employers are already working these people to the bare bone.
 A lot of people are already misclassified and have lawsuits anyway,” Evans said.

 Evans said it also remains to be seen how employers would handle changes to regulations.
-Evans said the work force would likely see a vast increase of employees being moved off salary to hourly wages.
+Evans said the workforce would likely see a vast increase of employees being moved off salary to hourly wages.

 Some in the business world agree and argue that is not a good thing.
-The National Retail Federation conducted a survey of retail and restaurant managers to find out how they feel redefinition of regulations would affect their careers.
+The National Retail Federation conducted a survey of retail and restaurant managers to find out how they feel the redefinition of regulations would affect their careers.

 The NRF argues that new regulations “would strip retail and restaurant managers of their salaried status and impose rigid requirements for the time they spend on specific duties during their workday – prohibiting managers from participating in these tasks.”

-As a result, 81 percent of managers surveyed said it will lead to negative impact on customer service.
+As a result, 81 percent of managers surveyed said it will lead to a negative impact on customer service.
 The survey found 86 percent of managers “believe that if they were limited in their contribution to the store operations, they would be less fulfilled in their job, primarily because they would be disconnected from their customers.
-The survey’s conclusion was stark: “these new federal regulations are bad for consumers, bad for business, and bad for careers.”
+The survey’s conclusion was stark: “These new federal regulations are bad for consumers, bad for business, and bad for careers.”

 “The new overtime rules will hollow out middle-management and limit merit-based opportunities for millions of middle-class workers,” NRF Senior Vice President David French wrote.